 Pilot Qualifications required to operate Unmanned Aircraft

 At the present time there are no RPA pilot licenses recognised in aviation law.
-However, it is essential that pilots of any aircraft have at least a basic understanding of the applicable regulations, in particular the Rules of the Air Regulations.
-Therefore, the CAA will require a potential RPA operator to demonstrate that the pilot is appropriately qualified before any operating permission is issued.
+However, it is essential that pilots of any aircraft have at least a basic understanding of the applicable regulations, in particular the Air Navigation Order and Rules of the Air Regulations.
+Therefore, the CAA will require a potential RPA operator to demonstrate pilot competence before any operating permission is issued.